jagannatharjun/AntiZ/README.md

      could be improved by it.
 This can have a major performance penalty.
      Default: disabled

+   --notest
+     Skip comparing the reconstructed file to the original at the end.
+This is not recommended, as AntiZ is still experimental software and my contain bugs that corrupt data.

    -r,  --reconstruct
      Assume the input file is an ATZ file and attempt to reconstruct the original file from it

+   --chunksize <integer>
+     Size of the memory buffer in bytes for chunked disk IO.
+This contorls memory usage to some extent, but memory usage control is not fully implemented yet.
+Smaller values result in more disk IO operations.
+     Default: 524288

    --mismatch-tol <integer>
      Mismatch tolerance in bytes.
 If a set of parameters are found that